Build a Gin HTTP API, write Golang benchmarks, and run them with CodSpeed in consistent CI environments

 Two important things to note:

-isolated CI machine, removing noise from virtualization and shared resources.
-Check
+and isolated CI machine, removing noise from virtualization and shared

-out the Macro Runners page for more details.
+resources.
+Check out the Macro Runners page for

-making sure we get enough samples to get a good estimate of the performance.
-Feel
+each, making sure we get enough samples to get a good estimate of the

 This example is for GitHub Actions, but you can use CodSpeed with any other CI